slyfox1186/ffmpeg-build-script/README.md

 between runs; it is not a substitute for an upstream signature.
 Git snapshot builds are cloned transactionally and recorded by commit.

+Starting a build automatically force-kills a competing build that owns the same build-root lock, including its worker processes, before acquiring the lock.
+The owner is identified by the kernel lock record and process descriptors are pinned before signalling.
+Unrelated processes and other build roots are left alone.
+If a worker belongs to another user or cannot be stopped, takeover fails and surviving stopped processes are resumed.
+Host installation locks still wait or fail normally; they do not force-kill their owners.

 In addition to the compressed transfer limit, archives are limited to 8 GiB of declared extracted data (hard links charged as copies) and 100,000 members.
 `DOWNLOAD_MAX_EXTRACTED_BYTES` and `DOWNLOAD_MAX_MEMBERS` are positive-integer